-NOTE - More detail on the format of Fixed Hardware Data data Record records is shown in table 3-3-3. and more detail on the format of Variable Data Records is shown in Table 3-4...
+NOTE - More detail on the format data records is shown in table 3-3.

-3.4.63.4.4 The term "Measurement" shall be construed to include both unprocessed and processed values of hardware data.
+3.4.4 The term "Measurement" shall be construed to include both unprocessed and processed values of hardware data.

-Table 3-3: NHM Data Section DATA\START, DATA\STOP, and COMMENT line Fixed Data Record Format
+Table 3-3: NHM Data Section DATA_START, DATA_STOP, and COMMENT line Format